mahmoudawni88/ArcSight-integration-with-Cisco-umbrella/readme.md

 3- API call to fetch all logs between the current moment and the last 15 mins.

 # Instruction:
 install all the required package:
-pip install -r requirements.txt
+pip install -r rrequirement.txt
 python cisco_umbrella -o <organization_id>

+# Full scenario for integration with cisco umbrella:
+1- Schedule cisco umbrella script to run every 15 minutes.
+2- Install cef_multifolder_file smart connector to read the generated CEF file from the script & send it to ESM & logger destinations.